umasubra/ExcelJsDocumentation/resources/rangebordercollection.md

 ### Set Range Border

-Sets border to a range and sets the Color, LineStyle, and Weight properties for the new border.
+Sets the border to a range and sets the Color, LineStyle, and Weight properties for the new border.

 #### Syntax
 ```js